Skip to content

 Error 0xc004f050 appears when you try to activate Windows with a product key that doesn’t match your installed Windows edition.
 The error message says “The product key you entered didn’t work.
 Check the product key and try again, or enter a different one.”
 This happens most often when trying to use a Windows Pro key on a Home edition, or vice versa.

-• Error 0xc004f050 means your product key does not match your installed Windows edition — a Pro key will not activate a Home installation, and vice versa.
+• Error 0xc004f050 means your product key does not match your installed Windows edition — a Pro key won’t activate a Home installation, and vice versa.

 • Check your edition in Settings > System > About before trying any fix, then confirm your key matches Home or Pro.

-• The Activation Troubleshooter in Settings resolves 40-50% of activation errors and can reactivate Windows after a motherboard replacement using your linked Microsoft account.
+• The Activation Troubleshooter in Settings resolves many activation errors and can reactivate Windows after a motherboard replacement using your linked Microsoft account.

 • You can upgrade from Windows 11 Home to Pro without reinstalling — go to Settings > System > Activation > Upgrade your edition and enter your Pro key.

-• Windows 7 and 8.1 keys may still activate Windows 10 and 11, but the edition must match — a Home key will not activate a Pro installation.
+• Windows 7 and 8.1 keys may still activate Windows 10 and 11, but the edition must match — a Home key won’t activate a Pro installation.

 #What Causes Error 0xc004f050?

-• Edition mismatch - Using a Pro key on Home edition or Home key on Pro edition (90% of cases)
+• Edition mismatch - Using a Pro key on Home edition or Home key on Pro edition (the most common cause)

 • Invalid or expired product key - Key has been used too many times or is no longer valid